hhow09/hhow09.github.io/content/blog/idempotency/idempotency.md

 E.g. `/POST record` 1st time, record inserted and returned.
 2nd time, find the result and simply return it again.

 ### Duplicate Messages are Inevitable. [^2] [^12]

+> I'm coining the phrase "effectively-once" for message processing with at-least-once + idempotent operations. [^13]

 In event driven system, we talks about duplicate messages in both producer and consumer.

 For producer side, duplicate messages happens when message broker fail to acknowledge due temporary error.